jch00oo/CAA-Data-Analysis-Project/README.md

 	print("ERROR")
 ```

-Looking at the average number of times links in both the categories were clicked, I see that there were 73.6% more clicks on links with a description on average.
+Looking at the average number of times links in both the categories were clicked, we see that there were 73.6% more clicks on links with a description on average.

 <p align="center">
   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/Screen%20Shot%202020-12-04%20at%209.52.30%20PM.png" width="450" title="avg # of clicks per category">
 </p>

 However, averages are prone to problems due to extremes.
-So I created a boxplot of the distribution of the number of clicks per category.
-I found that links with a description were really skewed due to a few outliers.
+So we created a boxplot of the distribution of the number of clicks per category.
+We found that links with a description were really skewed due to a few outliers.

 <p align="center">
   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/Screen%20Shot%202020-12-04%20at%2010.02.56%20PM.png" width="350" title="Boxplot of Distributions">
 </p>

-Even by looking at the median, I can see that the links with descriptions had 47.5% more clicks.
+Even by looking at the median, we can see that the links with descriptions had 47.5% more clicks.

 <p align="center">
   <img src="https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/Screen%20Shot%202020-12-04%20at%209.52.44%20PM.png" width="450" title="Median # of clicks per category">